EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

---- guided by the principle that the primary purpose of the disciplinary process is not to punish the offender but to "protect the public against members of the bar who are unworthy of the trust and confidence essential to the relationship of attorney and client" --- to debate whether it would be appropriate to establish a presumption of an actual suspension.
+--- guided by the principle that the primary purpose of the disciplinary process is not to punish the offender but to "protect the public against members of the bar who are unworthy of the trust and confidence essential to the relationship of attorney and client"---to debate whether it would be appropriate to establish a presumption of an actual suspension.